A Comprehensive List of Different Types of Parents

 I was lucky, neither my kids or foster kids ever had a broken bone or stitches.
 They did however get very sick on occasion.

-When the girls first came into foster care they were each in the hospital for 2 weeks, what an exhausting time that was.
+When the girls first came into foster care they were each in the hospital for 2 weeks, didn't have all of their vaccinations.
+What an exhausting time that was.
 They both later had tonsillectomies.

 Well, that's it from me for now.
 Hope to hear from you soon!